 Im a software product guy : part engineer, part marketer

-I have spent 20 years building software enabled products and businesses.
+I have spent over 25 years building software enabled products and businesses.
 Data-driven & value oriented – most of my experience has been in either:

 ● early to mid stage startups (pre/post series A &/or MVP) moving into growth/scale mode